priymavani/GIT_TASK/git_task_list_02.md

    git commit -m "Fixed a typo"
    git push origin fix-typo
    ```
+   ↦ making new branch and switch to it

+   ↦ edit the content of file and add to staging area

+   ↦ commit the change

+   ↦ push branch to repo

 3. Open a pull request on GitHub.

+   ↦ navigate to forked repo

+   ↦ switch from main to fix-typo

+   ↦ create pull request

+   ↦ with title and description

 #### **Task 17: Simulating Team Collaboration**
 1. Simulate a conflict by having two users modify the same file.